Graduate Student Life

 We hope you will join us to become a more productive writer in 2013.

-with the Graduate School directors and officers of the Graduate Student Association
+with the Graduate School deans and officers of the Graduate Student Association

-The Graduate School directors and the Graduate Student Association invite enrolled UNCG graduate students to mix and mingle with your fellow graduate students, the officers of the GSA, and the leadership of The Graduate School.
-Come with any questions or bright ideas you have for the Graduate School directors and the GSA
+The Graduate School deans and the Graduate Student Association invite enrolled UNCG graduate students to mix and mingle with your fellow graduate students, the officers of the GSA, and the leadership of The Graduate School.
+Come with any questions or bright ideas you have for the Graduate School deans and the GSA.

 for UNCG Graduate Students